Halachic Guidance

 Learning Mishnayos

-The widespread custom of learning Mishnayos for the niftar is based on the well-known teaching from the Zohar that the letters of "Mishna" (משנה) are the same as "Neshama" (נשמה), indicating a deep spiritual connection between Mishna study and the soul.
+The widespread custom of learning Mishnayos for the Niftar is based on the well-known teaching from the Zohar that the letters of "Mishna" (משנה) are the same as "Neshama" (נשמה), indicating a deep spiritual connection between Mishna study and the soul.
 The Shulchan Aruch (Yoreh De'ah 376) discusses the practice of learning Torah for the departed, and the Mishna Berura and various Acharonim emphasize the special power of Mishna learning in particular.
-It is customary to complete all of Shisha Sidrei Mishna within the first year after passing, and again on each yahrzeit.
-When divided among many participants, the collective completion carries an even greater zechus.
+It is customary to complete all of Shisha Sidrei Mishna within the first year after passing, and again on each Yahrzeit.
+When divided among many participants, the collective completion carries an even greater Zechus.

 Reciting Tehillim